-The design book Satyendra Pakhalé Culture of Creation illustrates the designer’s body of works created over more than the last two decades and contains 12 critical essays by leading design thinkers and practitioners, covering a wide range of topics with a refreshing new perspective exploring the role of design in fostering the common good — a design for social cohesion.
+The design book Satyendra Pakhalé Culture of Creation is the outcome of three years’ labour of love.
+It illustrates the designer’s body of works created over more than the last two decades, covering a wide range of topics with a refreshing new perspective exploring the role of design in fostering the common good — a design for social cohesion.

 In Pakhalé’s view, ‘Design is a cultural act about justice as much as utility and beauty.’